-- A naturalization plan should be prepared for the area (286 m2) depicted on Figure 3. - Revegetation with native species should occur in the area shown on Figure 3.
-This is to be completed with a mix of locally native tree, shrub, and groundcover species.
+- A naturalization plan is to be prepared for the areas adjacent the shoreline as shown on Figure 2 to improve nutrient uptake and protect fish habitat. - In the naturalized area a modest amenity space is to be identified and all structures including picnic tables, boat racks, docks or other objects are to be located in this area, and all existing vegetation is to be retained. - A revegetation plan that enhances existing vegetation is to be prepared with the use of a mix of locally native tree, shrub, and groundcover species.
 A list of suitable species is provided below in Table 2 and Table 3.
-Following planting, these areas are to be left unmaintained, to restore the shoreline buffer. - Shrubs and groundcover should be installed between 0.3 to 1.5 m apart depending on size (small-0.3 m, medium 0.8 m, and large 1.5 m).

-- All installed woody plants (i.e., trees and shrubs) should be native to Hastings Highlands and suitable to site conditions (e.g., light regime, moisture regime, etc.).
+Following planting, these areas are to be left unmaintained, to restore the shoreline buffer. - Shrubs and groundcover should be installed between 0.3 to 1.5 m apart depending on size (small-0.3 m, medium 0.8 m, and large 1.5 m). - All installed woody plants (i.e., trees and shrubs) should be native to Hastings Highlands and suitable to site conditions (e.g., light regime, moisture regime, etc.).
 Table 2 below lists tree, shrub, and ground cover species native to Hastings Highlands. - All installed shrubs are recommended to consist of potted material in 1-3 gallon pots. - All woody plants should be installed such that the root crown/trunk flare is exposed above the soil surface to ensure proper oxygenation of the rooting zone (see Appendix 2 for Planting Guide). - All installed woody plants should be watered (deep soaking) following installation. - The optimal time for woody plant installations is the spring (i.e., May) or fall (i.e., mid-September to early-October). - The shoreline buffer areas are to be planted so that seasonal maintenance is not required and will be left to fill in and naturalize through succession. - Groundcover planting "pods" can be created between tree and shrub plantings to naturalize and fill in open areas and create a naturalized look to the property.
-Suggested species for the subject property are included in Table 3. - The property owner is required to submit dated photographs of the shoreline buffer and riparian areas to the Township on a yearly basis, taken from the same locations, for a period of 10 years.
+Suggested species for the subject property are included in Table 3. - The property owner is required to submit dated photographs of the shoreline buffer and riparian areas to the Township on a yearly basis, taken from the same locations, for a period of 5 years. - Table 2 and Table 3 provide a Native Plant List of species selected for planting.
+These species should match the moisture regime and light level in the location of planting.